Kunming: Cityscape

 Dongfeng (East Wind) Square.
 The building in the background, Workers' Cultural Hall, has been demolished for subway construction.

 The city center has three major squares and six major streets: Jinma Biji Square, Nanping Square and Dongfeng Square are the main squares, while Beijing Road, Zhengyi Road, Renmin Road, Dongfeng Road, Jinbi Road, and Qingnian Road are the main streets.
 Jingxing Street, Guanghua Street, Zhengyi Road, Nanping Street (built on top of a section of Dongfeng Road), Qingnian Road, and Renmin Road are the main commercial areas in Kunming; the most popular pedestrian streets are Nanping Street, Zhengyi Road, and Jingxing Street.

 Kunming's modern city center is Nanping Square on the west bank of the Panlong River, at the intersection of Nanping Street and Zhengyi Street.
 This area is where Kunming's southern city wall once stood.
 This area is a crowded and dense modern shopping precinct packed with clothing and electronics stores.
 Surrounding the area are plenty of new high-rises, along with an area of preserved old city to the north.
 The area formerly considered the city center is Dongfeng Square, located on the east bank of the Panlong River outside of the old city walls at the intersection of Beijing Road and Dongfeng Road, where in the mornings there are crowds doing taijiquan and playing badminton.
 Weekend amateur theatre is also performed in the square.
-The Panlong River has had an artificial flow ever since the construction of the Songhua Dam, and the river has been developed into effectively a canal.
-The river receives sewage and wastewater from surrounding pipes.
+The Panlong River has had an artificial flow ever since the construction of the Songhua Dam, and the river has been developed into what is effectively a canal.
+The river receives treated sewage and wastewater from surrounding pipes.